Here are some answers to frequently asked questions about device discovery.

 An L2 device entry in the ExtraHop system includes a MAC address only.
 If the ExtraHop system later observes a local IP address associated with an L2 device's MAC address, the ExtraHop system then creates a child L3 device entry.
 L2 parent devices that are not gateways or custom devices do not count towards licensed analysis capacity.
 These L2 devices receive L2 Analysis.

-For more information, see Analysis priorities overview.
+For more information, see Analysis priorities concepts.

 - The device is outside of a locally-monitored broadcast domain.
 You can configure remote discovery in the ExtraHop Admin UI to create devices for a subnet or range of remote IP addresses.
 For example, if you want to monitor traffic associated with a remote branch office, the ExtraHop system can be configured to discover devices for each IP address at that office.
 You can also manually create a custom device in the Discover appliance to monitor traffic for a specific IP address.